nbalepur/new-website/_news/PoE_Preprint.md

 ---

 New preprint on LLM reasoning!
 View it here: [It’s Not Easy Being Wrong:
-Evaluating Process of Elimination Reasoning in Large Language Models](https://arxiv.org/abs/2311.07532)
+Large Language Models Struggle with Process of Elimination Reasoning](https://arxiv.org/abs/2311.07532)